rivernews/social-computing-tokachu-backend/README.md

 - Create new key pair...
 - No permission creating service link role?
 [See this post.](https://www.reddit.com/r/aws/comments/97q92g/aws_educate_how_to_create_rds_instance/) Setup [Servie link role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html)
+  - You should now be able to craete a db on RDS!
+MySQL may not require ssl so just comment out that in django `settings.py`.

 - `ENV NAME` is `sctokachudev`